 Shipping speed is definitely the most compelling advantage of air shipping.
 If you need your freight to arrive the next day to another part of the globe, it only can be achieved through air freight shipping.
 Special relevance of air shipping comes for retail companies that ship consumer packaged goods, fashion, and apparel, medical supplies and equipment, etc. Apart from exclusive delivery speed, air shipping offers shipment safety, large service areas, and fewer disruptions.

 On the contrary, the price of air shipping is a huge concern when choosing this option for freight transportation.
 Essentially, if you want extremely fast and safe delivery, you have to pay for the services accordingly.
-Parcel shipping on passenger planes is the cheapest option among other aircraft freight moving options, while charter is the most expensive.
+Parcel shipping on passenger planes is the cheapest option among other aircraft freight moving options, while the charter is the most expensive.

 Ultimately, air freight shipping is a very beneficial shipping option, if your budget isn’t tight.
 It suggests secure, fast delivery and covers a wide range of services.